 I felt so at home wandering the streets of a strange city, going to live rock band shows, playing local card games, and riding on the top of a bus together after an overnight trip to Bhaktapur!
 I fell in love with the backpacking lifestyle, and I knew this was something that I had to do after I finished my studies.
 I just needed to save the money first.

 All Good Things Take Time

-After college I found a great job that I really loved.
+After college I found a great job that I loved.
 It took me to Houston, Texas, where I made a new set of friends and had an amazing life living on my own.
-I was still traveling internationally for 1-week increments, to places like Peru, Nicaragua, Morocco.
-With the low living costs in Houston, I was saving up a lot of money.
-I maybe could have kept up this bachelorette lifestyle for a while, but changes within the company resulted in my California projects to be nixed.
+I was still traveling internationally for 1-week increments, to places like Peru, Nicaragua, and Morocco.
+With the low cost of living in Houston, I was saving up a lot of money.
+I maybe could have kept up this bachelorette lifestyle for a while, but changes within the company resulted in my projects to be nixed.
 So I quit.